So, a Professional Wrestling

 - While not a "retirement match" Nikita Fink really did stop wrestling after being defeated by Alexis Laree in a loser leaves OVW match.

 - Jimmy Jacobs and Jack Evans sent London And Kendrick out of Dragon Gate with a victory in one of these types of matches.
+Jacobs also sent Sal, The Man Of A Thousand Gimmicks, out of Juggalo Championship Wrestling after a best of three series.

 - Given pink slips count, TNA's infamous "Feast Or Fired" matches can result in the winner leaving town.
 Most famous victim being Christopher Daniels.